eeeckerson/pdf-downloader/README.md

 # pdf-downloader

-###
 A python project for downloading .pdf filings from a public URL and organizing the folder structure using input files.
 Example configuration is setup for Alphabet's IR website.
 It includes a graphical interface for ease of use.
-Additional details are provided within the file: `pdf-downloader-design.pdf`
 ---
 ## Included Files